crewdevio/Insertion-JS/README.md

 ## Hello World

-⚠ It is important that all jsx components have /* @jsx insertionJsx */  at startup so that the compiler does not compile to react js ⚠
+⚠ It is important that all jsx components have /* @jsx insertionJsx */  at startup so that the compiler does not compile to react

 ``` javascript
 /* @jsx insertionJsx */